777riven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this file  11- idrect...execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+this file  11- idrect...execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  12-directory_permission  creates a directory called my_dir with permissions 751 in the working directory. this file  13-change_group changes the group owner to school for the file hello